vsemi/anti-tailgating/README.md

 #### 2. Power on the Self-powered USB hub
 #### 3. Connect Self-powered USB hub to PC
 #### 3. Connect the people counting device to Self-powered USB
-#### 4. Wait for the yellow light start to blink about every 3 seconds
+#### 4. Wait for the 10 fast blinks of the green light and the yellow light start to blink about every 3 seconds
 #### 5. Connect to device IP address cat@10.42.0.1 (user name: cat, password: temppwd)
 ##### Linux:
 ```
 ssh cat@10.42.0.1
 ```

+enter password: temppwd

 ##### Windows:

-download and install Putty from here: [Download Putty](https://www.putty.org/) and connect to the IP address (10.42.0.1)
+download and install Putty from here: [Download Putty](https://www.putty.org/)

+connect to the IP address (10.42.0.1)

+enter user name: cat, password: temppwd

 ![Web UI](console.png)